passlab/DCFG/README.md

 tracing files, objdump (hello.s) and sym files (hello.sym and hello.main.sym).
 Currently the callgraphy.py generates the control flow in graphml and callgraph.py generating vcg which has not yet been well tested.

 ### For generating static control flow graph using dyninst
 The dyninst_CFG folder contains sources for generating dot-based CFG using dyninst and you need to follow dyninst installation guild to make it work.
 Check the [dyninst_CFG/README.md](dyninst_CFG/README.md) file.

+#### Steps and TODO
+We will be using dyninst (for static analysis) and pintool (dynamic tracing) for this tool.

+1. Use Dyninst interfaces for retrieving function, loops and loop nest, and static CFG for a binary program.
+1. Use pintool (edgecnt and pinatrace) to generate traces of control transfer edges of basic blocks and memory access (R/W and size) of instructions.
+1. Analyze the edgecnt traces and append # of calls of each edge to the edge in the static CFG of the dyninst-loops of a function.
+1. Analyze the pinatrace traces and append the needed <instr><R|W><MemAddr><value> info to the instruction of the dyninst-loops of a function
+1. Binary instruction analysis using SLICING of dyninst DataFlowAPI to create links of the instructions who load data from memory and the instruction who use that data (Load-USE relationship).
+1. Perform cycle-distance analysis of the Load-USE instructions to identify the delay of USE instruction if the the Load is NOT from the cache.
+1. For software prefetching, identify the slot for inserting the prefetching call for the Load